3 min read

 Check what Josh Wolfe, investor at Lux Capital, reads.

-And this is noted market strategist Michael Mauboussin of Morgan Stanley.
+And this is author and market strategist Michael Mauboussin of Morgan Stanley.

 These are some of the books that I have enjoyed reading and that have helped me form a layman understanding of this area.